 A home is about so much more than simply somewhere to live; it should look and feel welcoming, and perform every function you need it to in order to keep you comfortable, inspired, safe, and content.
 Life can be stressful and challenging, and without the safe haven of home to relax and unwind in, it would be almost unbearable for many of us.

 With this in mind, it’s important to try and make your home everything you want it to be, and this includes making it look attractive and welcoming from the outside, and stylish and functional on the inside.
-If your home isn’t performing well on either count, then it could be time to make some renovations, but how do you decide whether to start with the exterior or interior?
+If your home isn’t performing well on either count, then it could be time to make some renovations, but inside or outside; which should you renovate first?

 Below are a few questions to answer when trying to decide whether to begin renovating the inside or outside of your home: